NASA Fire Detection & COVID-19 Impacts on Fire Use

 The Pandemic and Fire

-The COVID-19 pandemic has profoundly impacted lives around the world in countless ways.
-To help learn more about one of these many impacts, Tall Timbers is working with the NASA Earth Science Division through their Rapid Response program, and the Forest Service Rocky Mountain Research Station, Missoula Fire Lab to measure and better understand changes in the use of prescribed fire during the pandemic.
+The COVID-19 pandemic profoundly impacted lives around the world in countless ways.
+To help learn more about one of these many impacts, Tall Timbers worked with the NASA Earth Science Division through their Rapid Response program, and the Forest Service Rocky Mountain Research Station, Missoula Fire Lab to measure and better understand changes in the use of prescribed fire during the pandemic.
 This research is part of an effort to help mitigate the negative consequences of the pandemic on the wildfire risk reduction benefits and wildlife habitat benefits of prescribed fire use.

-A backlog of lands that need to be treated with prescribed fire already exists, and the federal government shutdown of 2018-2019 and the COVID-19 pandemic in spring-2020 have both added to this fire deficit.
+A backlog of lands that need to be treated with prescribed fire already exists, and the federal government shutdown of 2018-2019 and the COVID-19 pandemic beginning in spring-2020 have both added to this fire deficit.
 Fire is a natural process and without prescribed fire as a safe substitute, forest and grassland fuels accumulate and cause more destructive wildfires that can be negative for wildlife and society.